adevien-solutions/svelte-appear-transition/README.md

 # Svelte Appear Transition

-An easy to use Svelte action that transitions elements when they appear in the viewport.
+An easy to use and SSR friendly Svelte action that transitions elements when they appear in the viewport.

 ## Installation